 Healthy brain supplements

 We have seen in previous blogs how supplements can be used to help workouts or to compensate for a lack of nutrients in your diet.
 However, there is no part of your body more important than your brain.
 Brain health supplements can help you keep your mind sharp and healthy throughout your life.
-This blog will break down a few that can be incorporated into your diet.
+This blog will break down a few vitamins for brain health that can be incorporated into your diet.

 According to Psychology Today, magnesium has a particularly important role as a brain health supplement, as it can help combat mental illnesses.
 The article cites George and Karen Eby, who demonstrate how depression, anxiety and even traumatic brain injuries can be alleviated through increased magnesium intake.
 Magnesium can help keep brain cells healthy, and can reduce stress by regulating how the hippocampus stimulates the release of stress hormones.